rdpratti/stockUpdater/README.md

 To get started, examine these resources :

 1. examine the sample stock spreadsheet;
-2. confirm you enivronment hhas the required dependencies;
+2. confirm your environment has the required dependencies;
 3. execute stockUpdater.py script passing a stock spreadsheet as a parameter

 ### Dependencies